Deploy Cilium CNI

 ## Known issues

-* After installing Cilium, `cilium connectivity test` might hang and/or fail with errors similar to
+* **`cilium connectivity test` fails with PodSecurity errors**: After installing Cilium, `cilium connectivity test` may hang or fail with an error like:

-This is expected, you can workaround it by adding the `pod-security.kubernetes.io/enforce=privileged` [label on the namespace level](../security/pod-security).
+This is expected.
+Work around it by adding the `pod-security.kubernetes.io/enforce=privileged` [label on the namespace level](../security/pod-security).